nbalepur/new-website/_pages/about.md

 Before UMD, I obtained my B.S. in Computer Science and Statistics at the University of Illinois at Urbana-Champaign, where I had the pleasure to collaborate with Professors [Kevin Chang](https://cs.illinois.edu/about/people/faculty/kcchang), [Jiawei Han](http://hanj.cs.illinois.edu/), [Hari Sundaram](http://sundaram.cs.illinois.edu/research.html), and [Diyi Yang](https://cs.stanford.edu/~diyiy/group.html), and recieved great mentorship from graduate students [Jie Huang](https://jeffhj.github.io/) and [Shivam Agarwal](https://shivamag125.github.io/).

-See my (possibly outdated) CV [here](https://www.overleaf.com/read/brzntgpfnvtx).
 If you have any questions about research, NSF, or anything else, please reach out!